RomainEconomics/hugo-blog/content/posts/rag/index.md

 # Building a Lightweight RAG Library with LangChain and Weaviate

-As someone who frequently works with Large Language Models (LLMs), I found myself repeatedly writing similar boilerplate code for Retrieval Augmented Generation (RAG) applications.
-You know the drill: setting up document retrieval, implementing QA chains, validating results, and generating structured outputs.
-After the nth time writing nearly identical code, I decided to create a [lightweight library](https://github.com/RomainEconomics/rag) to streamline this process.
+As someone who frequently works with Large Language Models (LLMs), I found myself repeatedly writing similar boilerplate code for Retrieval Augmented Generation (RAG) applications: setting up document retrieval, implementing QA chains, validating results, and generating structured outputs.
+To avoid rewriting nearly identical code, I decided to create a [lightweight library](https://github.com/RomainEconomics/rag) to streamline this process.

 ## Why Another RAG Library?

 While there are several excellent RAG implementations out there, I wanted something that was:

 - Lightweight and focused
-- Built on top of battle-tested libraries (LangChain and Weaviate)
+- Built on top of libraries I frequently use (LangChain and Weaviate)
 - Flexible enough to handle different types of chains and validation strategies
 - Easy to customize for my specific use cases